Generic Name: calcitonin-salmon (KAL-si-TOE-nin SA-mon)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; flushing of the face or hands; increased frequency of urination; loss of appetite; metallic taste in mouth; nausea; reaction, redness, or pain at injection site; stomach pain; vomiting.
+Flushing of the face or hands; loss of appetite; nausea; reaction, redness, or pain at injection site; salty taste in mouth; stomach pain; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.